-TRC102 is a small molecule in clinical development to reverse resistance to specific chemotherapeutics by inhibiting base-excision repair, or BER.
+TRC102 is a small molecule in clinical development to reverse resistance to specific chemotherapeutics by inhibiting base excision repair, or BER.
 In initial clinical trials of more than 100 patients, TRC102 has shown good tolerability and promising anti-tumor activity in combination with alkylating and antimetabolite chemotherapy in the treatment of cancer patients.
 TRC102 began Phase 2 testing in mesothelioma in combination with the approved chemotherapeutic Alimta in 2015.
 TRC102 is also being studied in three Phase 1 clinical trials: in combination with Alimta and cisplatin in mesothelioma patients, in combination with chemoradiation in lung cancer patients, and in combination with Temodar in ovarian, lung and colorectal cancer patients.
 All current TRC102 trials are sponsored and funded by the National Cancer Institute (NCI).
 We retain global rights to develop and commercialize TRC102 in all indications.

 TRC253 is being developed for the treatment of men with prostate cancer and is a novel small molecule high affinity competitive inhibitor of wild type androgen receptor (AR) and multiple AR mutant receptors containing point mutations that cause drug resistance to currently approved treatments.
-We expect to publish top-line data from the Phase 1 portion of the study in 2019 and expect top-line data from the Phase 2 portion of the study by the end of 2020.
+We expect top-line data from the Phase 2 portion of the study by the end of 2020.
 Until 90 days after we complete the initial Phase 1/2 study, Janssen has an exclusive option to reacquire full rights to TRC253 for an upfront payment of \$45.0 million to us, and obligations to make regulatory and commercialization milestone payments totaling up to \$137.5 million upon achievement of specified events and a low single-digit royalty.
 If Janssen does not exercise its exclusive option to reacquire the program, we would then retain worldwide development and commercialization rights, in which case we would be obligated to pay Janssen a total of up to \$45.0 million in development and regulatory milestones upon achievement of specified events, in addition to a low single digit royalty.

 TJ004309, also known as TJD5, is a novel humanized antibody against CD73 expressed on stromal cells and tumors that converts extracellular adenosine monophosphate (AMP) to highly immunosuppressive adenosine.
 We are developing TJ004309 in collaboration with I-Mab under a strategic collaboration and clinical trial agreement that we entered into in November 2018 (the TJ004309 Agreement).
-We expect to begin enrollment in a Phase 1 clinical study mid-2019 to assess safety and preliminary efficacy of TJ004309 as a single agent and when combined with a PD-1/PD-L1 checkpoint inhibitor, in patients with advanced solid tumors.
-We also entered into a separate strategic collaboration and clinical trial agreement (the Bispecific Agreement) which allows us to select up to five of I-Mab's proprietary bispecific antibody product candidates within a five-year period for development and commercialization in North America, with the option to opt-in and acquire product rights outside of Greater China and Korea prior to completing the first pivotal clinical study for a product candidate.
+In July 2019, we began enrollment in a Phase 1 clinical study to assess safety and preliminary efficacy of

+TJ004309 as a single agent and when combined with the PD-L1 checkpoint inhibitor Tecentriq® (atezolizumab) in patients with advanced solid tumors.
+We also entered into a separate strategic collaboration and clinical trial agreement (the Bispecific Agreement) which allows for the development of up to five of I-Mab's proprietary bispecific antibody product candidates to be nominated within a five-year period for development and commercialization in North America, with the option to opt-in and acquire product rights outside of Greater China and Korea prior to completing the first pivotal clinical study for a product candidate.